-Strength matters but power — defined as how quickly you can move weight — is the show.
+Strength is ever-important, but power — defined as how quickly you can move weight — is the show.
 It doesn’t matter how much weight you can support on your back if you can’t move it with gusto.
 More power means an enhanced ability to lift more weight more quickly, and, over time, that’ll translate to more weight on the barbell.
 Building power requires the right exercises, and the box jump is one of the best moves to build (and test) your lower-body power output.

 - How to Do the Box Jump

-- Box Jump Sets, Reps, and Programming Recommendations
+- Box Jump Sets and Reps

 - Box Jump Row Variations